Universal Co-Masonry: Early history, 1903–1939

-World War Two & Aftermath 1939-1990
+World War Two and aftermath, 1939–1990

 During the Nazi invasion of France in World War II the Nazis launched a campaign of repression against all Masonic organizations in the occupied territory.
 The Supreme Council of Le Droit Humain, the governing body of the institution, went into hiding without having a chance to make arrangements for the future leadership of international Co-Masonry in their absence.
 In response to this crisis in the international organization, The Most Puissant Grand Commander of the British Federation of Le Droit Humain, suggested to Edith Armour, M.P.G.C. of the American Federation that the two of them set up two temporary Supreme Councils to administer Co-Masonry in several countries while France was under Nazi occupation.
 Armour agreed, and the Western Supreme Council under Armour administered the Western Hemisphere of International Co-Freemasonry until the liberation of France and the reformation of the Supreme Council of Le Droit Humain in 1945.

 After the war and the return of the supreme council, the almost entirely Theosophical American Co-Masonry begin to decline in membership.
 This was largely tied to the organizations dominance by the Theosophical society, which encouraged the admission of only Theosophists into the ranks.
 As the Theosophical society began to decline in membership, so too did American Co-Masonry.
 This decline continued until the mid-1990s.

-The Split From Le Droit Humain 1990-1994
+The split from Le Droit Humain, 1990–1994

-In the early 1990s, philosophical differences between the French leadership of International Co-Masonry (Le Droit Humain) and the members of the American Federation that had been growing for some time came to ahead.
+In the early 1990s, philosophical differences between the French leadership of International Co-Masonry (Le Droit Humain) and the members of the American Federation that had been growing for some time came to a head.
 The members of the American Federation voted by an overwhelming majority to declare its independence and separate from Le Droit Humain a split that was effected in April 1994.
 Because The American Federation was incorporated in the United States and was a legally independent corporate entity from Le Droit Humain, this transition was accomplished smoothly and the two organizations parted ways.

-American Co-Masonry 1995-2017
+American Co-Masonry, 1995–2017

 After the split, The American Federation of Le Droit Humain created its own Supreme Council headquartered in Larkspur, to replace the Supreme Council of Le Droit Humain.
 Renaming itself American Co-Masonry the newly independent order also began establishing lodges outside the United States as an independent organization no longer bound by the system of national Federations that Le Droit Humain had used to organize its members.
 In 2010, the construction of a new Grand Temple was finished in Larkspur, Colorado, the headquarters of the newly formed international organization.

-Universal Co-Masonry 2017-Present
+Universal Co-Masonry, 2017–present

 In 2017, the Honorable Order of American Co-Masonry: American Federation of Human Rights changed its name to "The Honorable Order of Universal Co-Masonry: United Federation of Lodges" to better reflect the international character of the order.